verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 ## Overview

 Verrazzano provides tooling which assists in troubleshooting issues in your environment:
-1. k8s-dump-cluster.sh
+1. `k8s-dump-cluster.sh`
-2. verrazzano-analysis
+2. `verrazzano-analysis`

-### k8s-dump-cluster.sh
+### Use the `k8s-dump-cluster.sh` tool

-The `k8s-dump-cluster.sh` tool is a shell script which executes various kubectl and helm commands against a cluster.
+The `k8s-dump-cluster.sh` tool is a shell script which runs various `kubectl` and `helm` commands against a cluster.

-It is important to understand that the data captured by this script can include sensitive information.
-This data is entirely under your control; you can choose whether to share it.
+Please note that the data captured by this script can include sensitive information.
+This data is under your control; you can choose whether to share it.

 The directory structure created by the `k8s-dump-cluster.sh` tool for a specific cluster dump appears as follows: